yquake2/yquake2/doc/040_cvarlist.md

   default.
 OpenAL gives a huge quality boost over the classic sound system and supports surround speakers and HRTF for headphones.
-OpenAL is much more reliable than the classic sound system, especially on modern systems like Windows 10 or Linux with PulseAudio.
+OpenAL is much more reliable than the classic sound system, especially on modern systems like Windows 10 or Linux with PulseAudio or Pipewire.

 * **s_sdldriver**: Can be set to the name of a SDL audio driver.
-If set to `auto` (the defailt), SDL chooses the driver.
+If set to `auto` (the default), SDL chooses the driver.
 If set to anything else the given driver is forced, regardless if supported by SDL or the platform or not.